Presented by Rumble

 Progress Lab 1422 (PL1422)

-The 2016 Directors’ Lab will be geared specifically towards Vancouver-based emerging directors who want to get rigorous with the foundations of their craft, unhindered by production and scenographic considerations.
-Using an established text as a working model, the Lab will focus on the director’s preparation process, early stages of rehearsal and assessment and critique of the work.
-Over five days, participants will discuss principles of directing, examine and analyze a text, rehearse scenes with an ensemble of actors and reflect on the processes.
+The 2016 Directors’ Lab was geared specifically towards Vancouver-based emerging directors who want to get rigorous with the foundations of their craft, unhindered by production and scenographic considerations.
+Using an established text as a working model, the Lab focused on the director’s preparation process, early stages of rehearsal and assessment and critique of the work.
+Over five days, participants discussed principles of directing, examined and analyzed text, rehearsed scenes with an ensemble of actors and reflected on the processes.